Learn, play and share with your toddler in a Jewish school setting

 Learning Together and Apart

-Learning Together and Apart is a full year early learning program under the auspices of the Rodeph Sholom School.
+Learning Together and Apart is a full year early learning program offered at the Rodeph Sholom School.
 It is designed for children who are not yet enrolled in school but are ready for a separated and more structured school experience.

 Learning Together and Apart is a class that will include all of the elements of a developmentally appropriate program for young children.
 Children will be encouraged to be independent in the classroom and separate from their adults.
-This class lasts a full two hours, and runs Monday, Wednesday, and Friday with a special Shabbat service on Friday.
+This class lasts a full two hours, and runs Monday, Wednesday, and Friday with a special Shabbat celebration on Fridays.

 • Children must turn 2 between September 1st and December 31st

 The children will be encouraged to participate in a variety of activities in our specially designed toddler classroom.
 Choices will include: art projects, block building, dramatic play, play dough, sand and water play.

 Gym Time Running, jumping, climbing and tumbling are a necessary part of any young child's physical development.
 Our mini-gym is designed to facilitate children's gross motor development while they play together.